-This note is my understanding of the responsibility of landowners now for people who choose to swim in waters on their land, generally (very briefly), and in the current situation with Covid 19.
+See more up-to-date Page on Landowner liability and swimmers.
+This note, Updated 5 June, is my understanding of the responsibility of landowners now for people who choose to swim in waters on their land, generally (very briefly), and in the current situation with Covid 19.
 I’ve included some advice to swimmers that landowners might choose to give out.
 It applies in England only.
-Updated 5 June.

 (Original note can also be downloaded (Word.doc 4 pages)

 More people start swimming in our rivers and waters, as the weather warms up and because it has now been specifically allowed by government guidance for England, as has driving further to exercise or enjoy the open air.
 People are still not all back at work or school, so will have more time for this.

 Landowners and managers and local authorities might be worried about risks, liability, what is and isn’t allowed and what is or is not their responsibility.
 Many will already be very busy looking at government guidance and considering what they need to do, so are likely to be well aware of the guidance.
 But I thought it might be useful to outline this for those who haven’t, and also to do so from the swimmers point of view.